 - For the integrity of ourselves as professionals and as a professional organization, we will be aware of and adhere to all local laws in the region in which we operate, unless there is an overwhelming ethical conflict in so doing;

-- Fair treatment for developers at all levels, whether full time, part time, temporary, or student employees, is required for our operation at a professional standard;
+- Fair treatment for developers at all levels, whether full time, part time, temporary, or student employees, is required for our operation at a professional standard.

-Section 3: Leadership
+Section 4: Industry Leadership

+As members of IGDA, we may at times assume leadership roles within the industry.
 As leaders in our professional field, we commit that we will:

 - Understand that an informed and physically healthy workforce benefits game development on ethical, creative, and business levels comprehensively;